kucukaslan/website/content/demystifying_tcp_http.md

 As a side benefit of working on IoT protocol, we had a chance to unbox some of the common communication protocols.
-We recognized the structure of HTTP requests, use of Upgrade header for WebSockets,
-HTTP/2 preface for gRPC etc.
+We recognized the structure of HTTP requests, use of the Upgrade header for WebSockets, the HTTP/2 preface for gRPC etc.

-I intend to write a follow-up article focusing on HTTP Request Message format alongside the corresponding RFC documents.
+I intend to write a follow-up article focusing on the HTTP Request Message format alongside the corresponding RFC documents.
 But no promises.